-You switch on the hub generator light system with the integrated switch at the front light.
+The hub generator light system can be set to on, off or automatic (Sensor) with the integrated switch at the front light.

 The SON hub generator is highly efficient and works silently.

 When the dynamo is turned off it has a very low turning resistance.
 Although you can feel the single poles of the used permanent magnets very distinctly when turning it by hand the real rolling resistance is minute.
 (The loss is at 15 km/h under 1 Watt).